Frank H. Wu: Other activities

 In 2008, Wu testified before the Detroit City Council regarding governmental reforms following the controversy regarding Mayor Kwame Kilpatrick.
 He also has testified before the United States Congress and the Equal Employment Opportunity Commission, and he appeared as an expert witness on behalf of students who intervened in the historic University of Michigan affirmative action case.

 Wu frequently appears in the media and on the college lecture circuit.
 He has debated Dinesh D'Souza and Ward Connerly, among others, on affirmative action and has appeared on both the O'Reilly Factor and Oprah discussing the same.
 Wu is represented by the American Program Bureau.

 In 2017, Wu wrote an article for The Huffington Post titled "A Private Note To Asian-American Activists About New Arrivals".
 In it, he criticized Asian American progressives for failing to reach out to new Chinese immigrants.
-The article caused a stir as it was shared in Chinese-language circles where it was interpreted as critical not of progressives but of immigrants, and prompted mixed responses from mainland Chinese (as well as some American-born Chinese) readers, And other sources have reported findings that seem to contradict the accuracy of Wu's remarks.
-He later published a follow-up article addressing new Chinese immigrants, and suggested in a conciliatory tone that his intentions had been misinterpreted.
+The article caused a stir as it was shared in Chinese-language circles where it was interpreted as critical not of progressives but of immigrants, and prompted mixed responses from mainland Chinese (as well as some American-born Chinese) readers.